laveez/linkkijkl-event-screen/README.md

 # Linkki Jyväskylä ry event screen

+## NOTE: This repository will not be updated anymore

+You can find an up-to-date fork of this project at [Linkkijkl/linkkijkl-event-screen](https://github.com/Linkkijkl/linkkijkl-event-screen)

+An up-to-date deployment can (may)be found here [https://event.linkkijkl.fi/](https://event.linkkijkl.fi/)

 ## Description

 This project is a very messy reboot of an old event screen made by [@kamiheku](https://github.com/kamiheku).